HydraDragonAntivirus/HydraDragonAntivirus/README.md

 - It's very good at static analysis, better than Dr.Web and Comodo, but Norton and Kaspersky are better than my product at static analysis.
 In dynamic analysis, it is excellent at detecting unknown malware and clearly better than ClamAV in static analysis.
 ClamAV doesn't have dynamic analysis.
 It's the best Turkish and open source malware analysis product but it's very aggressive.

 **Why does my antivirus detect this as malware?**
 - It's a false positive.
-It's a one-file compiled Pyinstaller file and contains the website, HIPS signatures without obfuscation.
+It's a one-file compiled cx_Freeze file and contains the website, HIPS signatures without obfuscation.
 It's a fully open source product.

 **Why is it 5GB+?**
 - Because of website signatures, Ghidra, ClamAV and Java Development Kit.
 Website signatures are not very effective but they can detect old and new viruses.
 I can remove them if you want.
 Ghidra is for decompiling but takes too much space.
 Java Development Kit is for Ghidra.
-That's 1GB+, but Llama3.2-1B and Pyinstaller (transformers, torch modules etc.) make a total of 5GB+.
+That's 1GB+, but Llama3.2-1B and cx_Freeze (transformers, torch modules etc.) make a total of 5GB+.
 Note that it's a completely local and very professional open source antivirus.

 **I get unexpected errors when using compiled YARA-X rules.**
 - I don't usually encounter this problem, please create an issue.